frioux/offlineimap.dkr/README.md

  4. _/opt/log_ - this is the directory where logs for `offlineimap`, `monit`, and `cerberus` go.

+## Environment Variables

+There is one required environment variable and a few optional ones:

+ 1. `EMAIL` - this is the email address you want to be syncing. **required**

+ 2. `MEMORY_LIMIT` - this is the memory limit applied via `monit`.
+Default is `1 GB`.

 ## Ports

 There's just one port: